-POD-point of delivery POC-point of connection POE-point of entry POU-point of use VMB- valve manifold box VMP- valve manifold post UPW-ultra pure water MFC-mass flow controller AMC-airborne molecular contamination SMC-surface molecular contamination
+POD-point of delivery POC-point of connection POE-point of entry POP-point of process POU-point of use VMB- valve manifold box VMP-valve manifold post UPW-ultra pure water MFC-mass flow controller AMC-airborne molecular contamination SMC-surface molecular contamination

-Characterization, Inspection and Analysis - Physical device dimensions and corresponding defect dimensions continue shrinking, posing new challenges to detection and tolerable contamination.
-The wafer edges were identified to show significant impact on yield as well as process variations and design.
+Characterization, Inspection and Analysis-Physical device dimensions and corresponding defect dimensions continue shrinking, posing new challenges to detection as well as tolerable contamination.
+The wafer edges and backside were identified to show significant impact on yield as well as process variations and design.
 Development of defect detection, defect review, and classification technologies showing highest sensitivity at high throughput is crucial for cost efficient manufacturing.
-Furthermore for efficient manufacturing the monitoring of contamination in the environment and on the wafer surface requires appropriate equipment.
-Automated, intelligent analysis and reduction algorithms, which correlate facility, design, process, test and work-in-progress data, will have to be developed to enhance root cause analysis and therefore enable rapid yield learning.
+Furthermore for efficient manufacturing the monitoring of contamination in the environment and on the wafer surface requires appropriate analytic capabilities.
+Automated, intelligent analysis and reduction algorithms, which correlate facility, design, process, electrical and virtual metrology results and their correlation to yield, test and work-in-progress data, will have to be developed to enhance root cause analysis and therefore enable rapid yield learning.

-DIFFICULT CHALLENGES
+2. DIFFICULT CHALLENGES

 The difficult challenges for the Yield Enhancement chapter are summarized in Table YE2.
 Currently, the most important key challenge will be the detection of multiple killer defects and the signal-to-noise ratio.
-It is a challenge to detect multiple killer defects and to differentiate them simultaneously at high capture rates, low cost of ownership and high through put.
-Furthermore, it is a dare to identify but yield relevant defects under a vast amount of nuisance and false defects.
+It is a challenge to detect multiple killer defects and to differentiate them simultaneously at high capture rates, low cost of ownership and high throughput.
+Furthermore, it is difficult to identify yield relevant defects under a vast amount of nuisance and false defects.
 As a challenge with second priority the requirement for 3D inspection was identified.
-This necessitates for inspection tools the capability to inspect high aspect ratios but also to detect non-visuals such as voids, embedded defects, and sub-surface defects is crucial.
-The demand for high-speed and cost-effective inspection tools remains.
-The need for high-speed and cost-effective 3D inspection tools becomes crucial as the importance of 3D defect types increases.
-In 2011 and also with the change of the scope of the subchapter to Characterization, Inspection and Analysis a new key challenge was identified: Detection of organic contamination on surfaces - The detection and speciation of non volatile organics on surfaces is currently not possible in the fab.
-There is no laboratory scale instrumentation available.
+This necessitates for inspection tools the capability to inspect high aspect ratios but also to detect non-visuals such as voids, embedded defects, and subsurface defects is crucial.
+The demand for high-speed and cost-effective inspection tools remains, especially in the area of 3D inspection as the importance of 3D defect types increases.
+In 2011 and also with the change of the scope of the subchapter to Characterization, Inspection and Analysis a new key challenge was identified: Detection of organic contamination on surfaces - The detection and speciation of non-volatile organics on surfaces is currently not possible in the fab.
+There is no laboratory or fab scale instrumentation available or implemented.